dionis1030/nomad-consul-microservices-demo/README.md

 1. On the Latest Run tab, you should see a new run.
 If the plan succeeds, you can view the plan and verify that the AWS infrastructure including the Nomad/Consul servers and clients will be created when you apply your plan.
 1. Click the "Confirm and Apply" button to actually provision everything.

-When the apply finishes, you should see a message giving the public and private IP addresses for all your server and client instances along with URLs to access the Nomad and Consul UIs.
+When the apply finishes, you should see a message giving the public and private IP addresses for all your server and client instances along with a command to ssh to one of your servers and URLs to access the Nomad and Consul UIs.
 In your AWS console, you should be able to see all your instances under EC2 Instances.
 If you were already on that screen, you'll need to refresh it.

 Note that Nomad and Consul will automatically be started and that Nomad will run the sockshop job.

 ## Step 7: Verification that Consul and Nomad are Running
 From a directory containing your private EC2 key pair, you can connect to one of your Nomad servers with `ssh -i <key> ubuntu@<server_public_ip>`, replacing \<key\> with your actual private key file (ending in ".pem") and \<server_public_ip\> with the public IP of your server instance.
+The exact command should have been in the outputs of the apply.

 After connecting, if you run the `pwd` command, you will see that you are in the /home/ubuntu directory.
 If you run the `ls` command, you should see the file sockshop.nomad.